CARWatch – An Open-Source Framework for Improving Cortisol Awakening Response Sampling

 All code used within CARWatch is available under an open-source license on GitHub:

-- carwatch: A Python package that provides tools to configure studies and prepare the study materials and process the log data recorded by the app.
+- carwatch: A Python package that provides tools to configure studies, prepare study materials, and process the log data recorded by the app.
 It is available on GitHub.

 - carwatch-analysis: All analysis code that was used to create the results used in our publications.
 It is available on GitHub.